Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 - [ ] "Export All Threads": into as a zip file.
 - [ ] "Export All Threads": Modal when export is finished or stopped (with stats + CTA review/donation)
 - [ ] Help bubbles hovering on ? circles next to elements
-- [ ] Phind guide to discover the tool
+- [ ] Phind guide to discover the website
 - [ ] (Copy the last response to the clipboard when clicking on the extension icon (instead of the entire response) )
     - Phind Search : click on the copy button
     - Phind Pair : export the last answer div